ItinerisLtd/trellis-purge-kinsta-cache-during-deploy/README.md

 ### How do you purge Kinsta cache?

-By inoking `$ wp kinsta cache purge` and `wp kinsta cache purge --object` during deploy.
+By invoking `wp kinsta cache purge` and `wp kinsta cache purge --object` during deploy.

 ## See Also